 The proliferation of hosted-private branch exchange (PBX) solutions has led to a surplus of information about these virtual telephony systems.
-But small business owners should consider the pros and cons of both hosted PBX and on-premise PBX systems when evaluating a new system for their offices.
+But small business owners should consider the pros and cons of both hosted and on-premise systems when evaluating a new system for their offices.

-Software Advice has recently put together an article discussing the five important considerations for small business owners deciding between Cloud-based and on-premise PBX systems.
+Software Advice has recently put together an article discussing the five important considerations for small business owners deciding between Cloud-based and on-premise systems.
 The team at Software Advice suggests that buyers consider the following:

 1. The Real Total Cost of Ownership

-On-premise systems typically require a large upfront investment, while hosted systems are paid for with more affordable, monthly payments.
+On-premise systems typically require a large upfront investment, while hosted VoIP systems are paid for with more affordable, monthly payments.
 But buyers should consider the total cost of ownership (TCO) of these systems in addition to the initial capital necessary to purchase a new phone network.

 For example, a recent study showed that after only three years, the TCO of Cloud-based systems was greater than on-premise solutions.
 In addition, while the initial investment was largely absorbed in year one for on-premise systems, costs increased at a steady rate with hosted PBX systems.